Information for schools receiving the School High Health Needs Fund (SHHNF)

 • Disability Sector

-A Service Manager will allocate a key contact person whose role is to support you through the initial development of the Individual Care Plan (ICP) and to be your point of contact.
+A service manager will allocate a key contact person.
+Their role is to to be your point of contact and to support you through the initial development of the individual care plan (ICP).

 • the care and supervision tasks the support person completes, how long each task takes and how many times a day and week the tasks are completed